LorrisSaintGenez/react-content-progress-bar/README.md

 - `npm run prepublish` - Hook for npm.
 Do all the checks before publishing your module.

 # Installation

 Just clone this repo and remove `.git` folder.

 # License

-MIT © Dinesh Pandiyan
+MIT © Lorris Saint-Genez